No Match Found

 To be sure, competing in ecosystems won’t come easily to top leadership teams that are used to static industry boundaries and traditional, zero-sum-game forms of competition.
 But they had better learn fast.
 As ecosystems become more of a differentiating factor that separates out high performance, companies that already have an edge will be well placed to extend it.
 To improve their odds, companies should clarify their ecosystem strategy, identify and develop the necessary capabilities, and start looking for opportunities through a long-term, societal lens—before others beat them to it.

-Global Technology Consulting and Alliances Leader, Partner, PwC US
+Global Technology Consulting & Alliances Leader, Transformation Platform Co-Leader, PwC US

 Global Advisory Thought Leadership, Managing Director, PwC US